FigCaps-HF: A Figure-to-Caption Generative Framework and Benchmark with Human Feedback: Introduction

-To address \textbf{(1)} we utilize offline Upside-Down RL (\rotatebox[origin=c]{180}{RL} or UDRL) to align the model's generated captions with expert feedback.
-Unlike previous applications of RLHF \cite{ouyang2022training} which uses on-policy algorithms \cite{schulman2017proximal} for reward maximization, our approach of using offline reward-conditioned behavioral cloning for model optimization is computationally efficient.
-Once our reward model is trained and we predict the reward scores for each sample, we do not need the reward model during figure-to-caption model training.
-Furthermore, offline UDRL-like methods are known to perform equally well as their other counterparts \cite{emmons2021rvs} while being efficient and simple.
+For \textbf{(1)}, we employ offline Upside-Down Reinforcement Learning (UDRL) an offline reward-conditioned behavioral cloning method, to align model-generated captions with expert feedback.
+Once the reward model is trained and generates reward scores, it is no longer needed during figure-caption model training, reducing computational costs while maintaining performance.

-For generating feedback for figure-caption pairs in a scalable manner, we introduce a general caption-scoring mechanism, guided by domain expert feedback, which allows us to evaluate quality of figure-caption pairs with respect to readers preference.
-Specifically, we utilize a small human-annotated dataset of image-caption pairs, each rated on a variety of factors including helpfulness, OCR content, takeaway etc. to train an auxiliary model to score for a given caption on the basis of the quality measure.
-This step is integral because it allows us to infer caption scores for our larger training-set.
-Additionally, we publically release our benchmark dataset with feedback for future research on developing figure-to-caption models.
+For \textbf{(2)}, we develop a caption-rating mechanism guided by reader preference feedback to assess the quality of figure-caption pairs.
+Using a small, human-annotated dataset with ratings on key factors (e.g., helpfulness, OCR content, takeaway), we train an auxiliary model to predict caption quality scores.
+This allows us to infer scores for a larger training set, improving scalability.

-Our experimental results indicate an increase in performance by using our Upside-Down RL-guided approach.
-Firstly, our empirical results indicate that our trained reward model is very well calibrated, and the annotation statistics of our ground-truth annotations match those from our inferred annotations.
-Secondly, we evaluate the performance of our approach on a variety of image-to-text models and observe that models with RLHF achieve the best performance; specifically, our best-performing model has a 35.7\% increase in BLEU, 16.9\% increase in ROUGE-L, and 9\% increase in METEOR score using RLHF.
-Our ablation studies show the beneficial effects of further investigation into parts of our setup, including the type and nature of feedback used.

-\textbf{Summary of Main Contributions.} The key contributions of this work are as follows: \begin{itemize} \item We introduce a novel RLHF framework for figure-to-caption generation that leverages a \emph{small amount} of actual human feedback to learn an oracle model to infer human feedback on a larger scale for any unknown figure-caption pair encountered in the wild.

-\item We propose a technique that learns an oracle model from a small amount of human feedback, which can then be used for predicting the human feedback scores for any new unseen figure-caption pair.